siberianfox/tinygwiki/JSON-Operation.md

 * Supports decimal numbers only (no hexadecimal numbers or other non-decimals)
 * Arrays are returned but are not (yet) accepted as input
 * Names (tokens) are case-insensitive and cannot be more than 5 characters
-* String values cannot be more than 80 characters in length (Note 1)
 * Groups cannot contain more than 24 elements (name/value pairs)
-* JSON objects cannot exceed 254 characters in total length
+* JSON input objects cannot exceed 254 characters in total length.
+Outputs can be up to 512 chars.
-* Limited object nesting is supported (you won't see more than 2 levels)
+* Limited object nesting is supported (you won't see more than 3 levels)
 * All JSON input and output is on a single text line.
 There is only one `<LF>`, it's at the end of the line (broken lines are not supported)

-_Note 1: The 80 character string length applies to Gcode blocks delivered via JSON or interpreted while the system is in JSON mode.
-If the Gcode line exceeds 80 characters it will be truncated if a comment makes it too long, or rejected if the 81st character is part of the legitimate Gcode block.
-If 80 characters is too severe this may be raised._

 ### Text Mode and JSON Mode

 TinyG can operate in either text mode (command line mode) or JSON mode.
 In text mode TinyG accepts $ config lines and normal Gcode blocks, and returns responses as human-friendly ASCII text.
-Text mode responses return "ok:" or "error:" to maintain compatibility with grbl parsers.
+Text mode responses return "ok>" or "err" to maintain compatibility with grbl parsers.

 TinyG starts up in text mode if the $ej setting is set to text mode ($ej=0).
 TinyG will also enter text mode automatically if it receives a line with a leading $, ? or 'h'.
 (Note: The first status message returned on bootup will be in JSON format, regardless of the mode set).